hthornto/Compressive-Strength-API/README.md

         URL /api/mix-design
         Method = get

-Speciemn Types
+Specimen Types

     The fields = {
             "type": String (Only options "prism", cylinder, cube) #Required may add beams in the future 'size': String  #Required that about changing this to a float or removing it.
-This only helps distringishing between a 4 inch and a six inch cylinder
+This only helps distinguishing between a 4 inch and a six inch cylinder
         }
-    Add specimen typs
+    Add specimen types
         URL = /api/compressive-strength/specimen-types
-        JSOn required
+        JSON required
         Method = post
     Delete specimen types
         URL = /api/compressive-strength/specimen-types<id of specimen type>